unstoppabledomains/resolution/README.md

 ## Autoconfiguration of blockchain network

-In some scenarios system might not be flexible enough to easy distinguish between various Ethereum testnets on compile time.
-For this case Resolution library provide a special async constructor which should be waited for `await Resolution.autonetwork(options)`.
+In some scenarios system might not be flexible enough to easily distinguish between various Ethereum testnets on compile time.
+For this case Resolution library provides a special async constructor which should be waited for `await Resolution.autonetwork(options)`.
 This method makes a JSON RPC "net_version" call to the provider to get the network id.